-The Appointments Committee, in application of Article 14 of the Regulations of the Board of Directors, has established that director selection criteria shall entail reputation/credibility, solvency, competence and experience, procuring that female candidates meeting this profile are selected in this selection process.
+The Appointments Committee, in application of Article 14 of the Regulations of the Board of Directors, has established that director selection criteria shall entail recognized reputation/credibility, solvency, competence and experience, procuring that female candidates meeting this profile are selected in this selection process.

-Additionally, article 7.4 of the Regulations of the Appointments Committee stipulates a further duty of the Committee, namely "guaranteeing that the selection procedures are safeguarded from any implicit bias that could entail discrimination" (this duty of the Appointments Committee was also contemplated in the repealed Regulations of the Appointments and Remuneration Committee under article 8.4).
+Article 7.4 of the Regulations of the Appointments Committee stipulates also a further duty of the Committee, namely "guaranteeing that the selection procedures are safeguarded from any implicit bias that could entail discrimination".

-Section 4 c) of the "Director Selection Policy" approved by the Board of Directors on 23 September 2015 likewise states that "the selection of directors must be safeguarded from any implicit bias that could entail discrimination of any sort and, in particular, interfere in the selection of female directors".
+Section 4 c) of the "Policy on selecting Directors" approved by the Board of Directors on 23 September 2015 likewise states that "the selection of directors must be safeguarded from any implicit bias that could entail discrimination of any sort and, in particular, interfere in the selection of female directors".